About David

 Dr David Milsom, BMus (Hons), MMus, PhD, FHEA (b.
 1974) is a scholar-performer, instrumental teacher, violinist, violist, conductor, liturgical singer, and university lecturer, from and based in Sheffield, UK.

-In 2023, David was invited to take up the role of External Examiner for post-graduate taught courses at Royal Birmingham Conservatoire, and became a founder member of the Early Recordings Association (ERA), recognising his expertise in studying (and, since 2020, making) historical (and particularly acoustic) sound recordings.
+In 2023, David was invited to take up the role of External Examiner for post-graduate taught courses at Royal Birmingham Conservatoire (a tenure he holds until 2026), as well as upper strings external specialist examiner for Leeds Conservatoire (on-going).
+He also became a founder member of the Early Recordings Association (ERA), recognising his expertise in studying (and, since 2020, making) historical (and particularly acoustic) sound recordings.
 David has published and recorded widely, and takes a Polymath approach to being a musician.

 Beginning his violin studies in 1979 with Pamela Price, David numbers Peter Cropper, Roger Bigley, Roger Coull, Martin Milner, and Heather Wallington as his formative teachers: the mix of violinists and violists here attests to his versatility between violin and viola and his love for both instruments.
 In 1986, he joined a select few (including such luminaries as Marie Hall!) in being awarded an ABRSM Gold Medal, performing his first major violin concerto (Mendelssohn) in 1988.